andycranston/tcp-com-bridge/README.md

 The `--port` command line argument is used to specifiy the TCP/IP port number the `tcb-server-w.py` should listen on.

-It defaults to port 8089 but if a different port number is needed is can be specified.
+It defaults to port 8089 but if a different port number is needed it can be specified.
 For example:

 ```